Defenders of the Faith.

 The soldiers came into view as they turned the corner of the street about two hundred yards ahead of them, and the first thing the Ilandians noticed, as they peered cautiously through a hole in the wall, was the strange diversity in clothing and uniform.
 Some wore the bone armour and skull helmets of the Shadowarmy while others were in Beltharan uniform, and others were dressed as civilians, in the woollens and leathers of townspeople and woodsmen.

 They were all marching in perfect formation.
 Too perfect.
 Disturbingly perfect.
 Their pace strangely rigid, almost mechanical, like life sized wind up clockwork soldiers.
 Each of them kept his eyes looking straight ahead, never even flicking a glance to the side to look at the ruined buildings they were passing.
 Every arm swung as regularly as a pendulum, and every step was exactly in step, with not one of the hundreds of soldiers putting his foot down even a fraction of a second before or after the others.
-It was a display of military precision that would have brought tears of admiration to Gallit's eyes had it been performed by ordinary soldiers but which, here, sent a tingling chill running down his back, as it did all the others.
+It was a display of military precision that would have brought tears of admiration to Gallit's eyes had it been performed by ordinary soldiers.
+Here, though, it sent a tingling chill running down his back, as it did all the others.
 Such perfection wasn't human.
 There was a monstrous, inhuman quality to the approaching soldiers that profoundly disquieted all those watching and which the older soldiers, those who'd taken part in the last Shadowwar, recognised with sick horror.

 At first Drake thought the soldiers were hypnotised, or perhaps mindless, like the slaves that worked the fields around the city, but not even that would explain what he was seeing.
 It was almost as if they weren't living creatures at all.
 They might almost have been...